 Contemporaneously, the CT14QED PDFs were constructed by implementing Quantum Electrodynamics (QED)-informed evolution at leading order (LO) along with QCD evolution at NLO within the CTEQ-TEA (CT) global analysis package~\cite{Schmidt:2015zda}.
 The inelastic contribution to the photon PDF was described by a two-parameter ansatz, coming from radiation off the valence quarks, and based on the CT14 NLO PDFs.
 The inelastic photon PDFs were specified in terms of the inelastic momentum fraction carried by the photon, at the initial scale $\mu_0$, and they were constrained by comparing with ZEUS data~\cite{Chekanov:2009dq} on the production of isolated photons in deeply-inelastic scattering (DIS), $ep\rightarrow e\gamma+X$.
 The advantage of using this process is that the initial-state photon contributions are at leading order in the perturbation expansion.
 In contrast, the initial-state photon contribution to Drell-Yan or $W$ and $Z$ production is suppressed by factors of $(\alpha/\alpha_s)$ relative to the leading quark-antiquark production.
-As discussed by Martin and Ryskin~\cite{Martin:2014nqa}, the photon PDF has a large {\em elastic} contribution in which the proton remains intact, in addition to the {\em inelastic} contribution in which the proton breaks into a multihadron final state.\footnote{In Ref.~\cite{Martin:2014nqa} these two contributions are referred to as ``coherent'' and ``incoherent'', respectively.} In addition to CT14QED, we also provided CT14QEDinc PDFs, in which the {\em inclusive} photon PDF at the scale $\mu_0$ is defined by the sum of the inelastic photon PDF and elastic photon distribution obtained from the Equivalent Photon Approximation (EPA) \cite{Budnev:1974de}.
-Neither MRST nor NNPDF addressed these separated contributions to the photon PDF, although we can assume that the NNPDF photon is {\em inclusive}, containing both inelastic and elastic components, since it was constrained using inclusive Drell-Yan and vector boson data.
-In all cases, the available data was unable to constrain the photon PDF to a high degree of accuracy.
+As discussed by Martin and Ryskin~\cite{Martin:2014nqa}, the photon PDF also receives a large {\em elastic} contribution in which the proton remains intact, in addition to the {\em inelastic} contribution in which the proton breaks into a multihadron final state.\footnote{In Ref.~\cite{Martin:2014nqa} these two contributions are referred to as ``coherent'' and ``incoherent'', respectively.} In addition to the default CT14QED set, CT therefore also released the CT14QEDinc PDFs, in which the {\em inclusive} photon PDF at the scale $\mu_0$ is defined by a sum of an inelastic photon PDF and a corresponding elastic photon distribution obtained from the Equivalent Photon Approximation (EPA) \cite{Budnev:1974de}; in this latter formulation, the EPA allows the elastic photon contribution to be determined through the nucleon's elastic form factors, which can themselves be directly measured via elastic scattering experiments.
+Neither MRST nor NNPDF directly addressed these separated contributions to the photon PDF, although the NNPDF photon can be assumed to be {\em inclusive}, containing both inelastic and elastic components, since it was constrained using inclusive Drell-Yan and vector boson data.
+In all cases, the available data were unable to constrain the photon PDF to a high degree of accuracy.